Arrow algebras: Introduction

-The purpose of this paper is to introduce \emph{arrow algebras}: an arrow algebra is a simple and flexible algebraic structure, generalising that of a complete Heyting algebra (or locale), which induces an elementary topos through the tripos-to-topos construction.
-Besides localic toposes, the toposes constructed in this way include many realizability toposes.
+The aim of this paper is to introduce \emph{arrow algebras}, simple algebraic structures generalising complete Heyting algebras (locales), which give rise to toposes.
+Indeed, we will show that any arrow algebra induces a tripos, an ``arrow tripos'', from which a topos can be obtained through the tripos-to-topos construction.

+Besides localic toposes, the toposes which we obtain in this way include various realizability toposes.
+Typically, realizability toposes are obtained from partial combinatory algebras (pcas; see \cite{vanoosten08} or \refdefi{pca} below); we will see that every pca gives rise to an arrow algebra, and that the topos associated to the induced arrow algebra is isomorphic to the realizability topos over the pca.

+For that reason arrow algebras are similar to Alexandre Miquel's implicative algebras \cite{miquel20}.
+Indeed, Miquel's work was a major source of inspiration for this paper and the definition of an arrow algebra is obtained by weakening one of the axioms for an implicative algebra; hence implicative algebras are also arrow algebras, but not conversely.

+It is the case, however, that every arrow algebra is equivalent to an implicative algebra in a suitable sense (see \refrema{equivalentimplicativealgebra} below).
+In particular, Miquel has shown that any set-based tripos is equivalent to an ``implicative tripos'' \cite{miquel20b}.

+Still, we felt that it would be worthwile to generalise Miquel's theory.
+The reason is that there are many naturally occurring examples of arrow algebras which are not implicative algebras, of which we will see many examples in this paper.
+(For instance, the arrow algebra obtained from a pca will be an implicative algebra if and only if the pca is total.)
+Moreover, there is a simple construction of subalgebras through nuclei (see \refprop{subarrowalgebras} below) which in general only seems to yield arrow algebras.
+Also, we think it is better to understand an arrow tripos directly in terms of its associated arrow algebra, rather than through the implicative algebra equivalent to the arrow algebra.
+Indeed, the construction of the equivalent implicative algebra is too involved to make calculations in that structure feasible (again, see \refrema{equivalentimplicativealgebra} for the construction).

-For that reason our work on arrow algebras is similar to the work on evidenced frames \cite{cohenetal21}, basic combinatory objects \cite{hofstra06,vanoostenzou16} or implicative algebras \cite{miquel20}.
-Indeed, our arrow algebras originated as a modification of Alexandre Miquel's notion of an implicative algebra and this is how we will introduce them in this paper.
-However, in comparison with these other concepts the main advantages of arrow algebras are the number of naturally occurring examples and the number of interesting closure properties.
-In particular, we will show that arrow algebras are closed under a notion of ``subalgebra'' given by nuclei.
-For this reason we believe that our arrow algebras provide a flexible and fruitful tool for analysing and constructing new toposes; we will illustrate this by constructing a number of toposes for Kreisel's modified realizability.
+Indeed, we believe the advantage of the notion of an arrow algebra is that it is a simple algebraic structure with various closure properties and with many naturally occurring examples.
+In this way we expect the theory of arrow algebras to provide us with a more flexible framework for constructing new toposes.
+We will illustrate this latter point by constructing a number of toposes for Kreisel's modified realizability.